- Getting Started

 - Expose edge cluster capabilities northbound to a controller

 OpenNESS Edge Node

-The OpenNESS Edge Node consists of Vanilla Kubernetes Node components along with OpenNESS microservices that interact with Kubernetes node using Kubernetes defined APIs.
+The OpenNESS Edge Node consists of Vanilla Kubernetes Node components along with OpenNESS Building Blocks that interact with Kubernetes node using Kubernetes defined APIs.

-The following are the high-level features of the OpenNESS Kubernetes node microservice:
+The following are the high-level features of the OpenNESS Kubernetes node building blocks:

 - Container runtime (Docker*) and virtualization infrastructure (libvirt*, Open vSwitch (OVS)*, etc.) support

-- Platform pods consisting of services that enable the configuration of a node for a particular deployment, device plugins enabling hardware resource allocation to an application pod, and detection of interfaces and reporting to the Control Plane node.
+- Platform pods consisting of services that enable the configuration of a node for a particular deployment, device plugins enabling hardware resource allocation to an application pod, and detection of interfaces and reporting to the Control Plane.

 - System pods consisting of services that enable reporting the hardware and software features of each node to the Control Plane, resource isolation service for pods, and providing a DNS service to the cluster